ungabunga55/chararchive/README.md

 Raw JSON
 ```

+`Overview` uses the extra Chub metadata description/tagline when available.
+The normal `Description` tab is still the JSON card description.
 Only fields with content are shown.

 ## Downloading Cards